 - i. be resident for the 21 days prior to germplasm collection and during germplasm collection, in a country or zone that is free from vesicular stomatitis; or - ii. be kept in an insect free quarantine station for at least the 30 days prior to and during germplasm collection; and be subjected to an OIE recommended serological test with a negative result, 3-6 weeks after germplasm collection.

 Measures for vesicular stomatitis are included in the 2011 bovine germplasm IHS.
-Although rare in small ruminants, vesicular stomatitis is a serious concern because it is clinically indistinguishable from FMD.
+In 2014, vesicular stomatitis was delisted from the OIE Code.